Adolfo Costa du Rels: Literary work and recognition

-Costa du Rels wrote in both French and Spanish, and wrote poetry, plays, novels, short stories and essays.

-His play Les étendards du roi [The king's standards] was staged in Paris in 1956.
+Costa du Rels wrote in both French and Spanish.
+He wrote poetry, plays, novels, short stories, and essays.
+His play Les étendards du roi (The King's Standards) was staged in Paris in 1956.
 The Spanish version, Los estandartes del rey, was performed in La Paz in 1968.
 The play was awarded the Gulbenkian Prize in 1972, an award given to the best dramatists in the Latin world.

-Among his other well-known plays are Les Forces du Silence [The Forces of Silence], staged in 1944 in Buenos Aires, El signo del fuego [The Sign of Fire] (1957) and El quinto jinete [The Fifth Horseman] (1963).
+Among his other well-known plays are Les Forces du Silence (The Forces of Silence), staged in 1944 in Buenos Aires, El signo del fuego (The Sign of Fire) (1957), and El quinto jinete (The Fifth Horseman) (1963).

-His essay Los cruzados de alta mar [Deep sea crossings] won the Prix Rivarol in Paris in 1954.
+His essay Los cruzados de alta mar (Deep sea crossings) won the Prix Rivarol in Paris in 1954.

 It described his farewell to Paris in May 1940.

 Some of his stories such as La Misk'isimi (Quechua misk'i sweet, honey, simi mouth, word, language) explored indigenous Bolivian themes.

 This story appeared in the French-language 1928 collection La hantise de l'or [The spell of gold], published in 1948 in Spanish as El embrujo del oro.